Ballroom dance: Tango

 Tango originated in Buenos Aires in the late 19th century.
 Modern Argentine tango is danced in both open and closed embraces which focuses on the lead and follow moving in harmony of the tango's passionate charging music.
 The tango's technique is like walking to the music while keeping feet grounded and allowing ankles and knees to brush against one another during each step taken.
 Tango is a flat-footed dance and unlike the other dances, has no rise and fall.
-Body weight is kept over the toes and the connection is held between the dancers in the hips.

 Ballroom tango, however, is a dance with a far more open frame, often utilising strong and staccato movements.
 Ballroom tango, rather than Argentine tango, is performed in international competition.

 Foxtrot

 The foxtrot is an American dance, believed to be of African-American origin.
 It was named by a vaudeville performer Harry Fox in 1914.
 Fox was rapidly trotting step to ragtime music.
 The dance therefore was originally named as the “Fox’s trot”.
 The foxtrot can be danced at slow, medium, or fast tempos depending on the speed of the jazz or big band music.
 The partners are facing one another and frame rotates from one side to another, changing direction after a measure.
-The dance is flat, with no rise and fall.
+The dance is generally danced flat, with not much rise and fall.
 The walking steps are taken as slow for the two beats per steps and quick for one beat per step.
 Foxtrot is performed for both International Standard and American Smooth.